ReinerJasin/Filmophile/README.md

-# Filmophile - Social Media only for Movie Maniac
+# Filmophile - Social Media for Movie Maniac
+Never lose your movie progress ever again.
+Filmophile is here to solve your problem.
+Filmophile is a mobile application designed for movie lovers.
+With Filmophile, you can get the newest trending movie, record your watching progress, compete with your friends to reach the highest leaderboard as the real movie maniac.
 ---

 # Preview